≪ Go to our review of Travel Backpacks

 Ease of Packing

-Constructed as a simple top-loading rucksack with a drawstring closure, the REI Stuff Travel Daypack isn't as easy to pack and unpack as the Tumi Alpha Bravo or the removable daypacks of the Osprey Farpoint 55, Eagle Creek Deviate 60, or Deuter Quantum 70 + 10.
+Constructed as a simple top-loading rucksack with a drawstring closure, the REI Stuff Travel Daypack isn't as easy to pack and unpack as the Tumi Alpha Bravo or the removable daypacks of the Osprey Farpoint 55.
 Simply put, the REI pack is a tube with a pocketed lid and two water bottle pockets on the sides.
 It fit everything we needed for a day around-town or a day doing light outdoor activities.
 This pack has two outer mesh pockets perfect for Nalgene- and Klean Kanteen-style water bottles and other essentials, but only one zippered pocket, which can be accessed from outside the pack.
 When considering how this pack would perform in a busy, urban environment, we wished that the REI daypack had an internal zipped pocket to protect valuables from pickpockets and backpack slashers; however, it can always be worn on front for increased security and decreased style.
 Other than its mesh pockets, the REI pack doesn't have any external utility loops for extra gear, but we didn't miss them too much.
 Additionally, it is not designed specifically as a hydration compatible pack.

 With its roots as a "stuff sack with straps," this bag hasn't ventured far from that mark.
 In addition to serving as a convenient daypack, you can also use this pack as a stuff sack for your sleeping bag or extra clothes.